 Part 8: PydanticAI, Z.AI, and next steps

-The last part of the workshop keeps the same coding-agent idea and changes the framework or provider.
+In the last part we keep the same coding-agent idea and change the framework or provider.
 Different models are better at coding, and different agent frameworks make different tradeoffs.

 PydanticAI setup